blank Skip to main content

 Middle-tier and backend (e.g. Firebase Cloud Messaging) servers communicate via HTTPS using an API that provides commands for device management tasks such as:

-A particular device is identified in the MDM server database based on its phone number, IMEI, or IMSI (if it’s associated with a SIM card).
+A particular device is identified in the MDM server database based on its phone number, IMEI, or IMSI (if a device is associated with a SIM card).

 Client devices communicate with the middle-tier server via SMS.
 A client-side certificate ensures the security of messages.
-The system stores a public key locally on each device in a standard encrypted container used by the Android KeyChain API, while SMSs from the server are signed with a private key.
+The system stores a public key locally on each device in a standard encrypted container used by the Android KeyChain API, while SMS messages from the server are signed with a private key.

 The phone number through which the server sends and the client device receives and sends messages is also stored on the device in a secure container.
 You can update this container via SMS with a command sent from a valid phone number.
 Handset software checks the validity of the phone number and verifies the SMS signature directly on the device.

-The main event-processing loop (MEPL) receives requests and processes them by calling other components in order to create messages, send it within the network, and update the database.
+The main event processing loop (MEPL) receives requests and processes them by calling other components in order to create messages, send them within the network, and update the database.
 Therefore, the MEPL is a link that manages other components.

 SMS gateway

 An SMS gateway allows the system to send and receive SMS messages without an active phone number.
 Furthermore, the gateway can transform SMS into email or HTTP requests, and vice versa.
 A message sent via an SMS gateway is free for the sender.
-However, there can be some technical restrictions, such as limits to the number of messages that can be sent from one computer per day.
-It’s worth noting that in our example system, the gateway can work with the main server via HTTP or HTTPS.
-Once the MEPL receives an HTTP request from the gateway, it processes the message data, generates Short Message Peer-to-Peer (SMPP) messages, and sends them back.
+However, there can be some technical restrictions, such as limits to the number of messages that can be sent from one device per day.

 Alternative to an SMS gateway